 The microbiome in the gut affects the health of the microbiome throughout the body, and diet is the critical factor for the gut microbiome, as microbes rely on dietary fibres to thrive.
 The good news is that adjusting diet can bring significant improvements in the microbiome in just two weeks.

-In a PCOS study (OK with rats), they transplanted Lactobacillus and faecal matter from normal microbiomes to rats with PCOS and remarkably, all the PCOS rats improved their menstrual cycles plus 75% of them regained normal ovary shape and lower male hormone levels.
+In a PCOS study (with rats), they transplanted Lactobacillus and faecal matter from normal microbiomes to rats with PCOS, and remarkably, all the PCOS rats improved their menstrual cycles plus 75% of them regained normal ovary shape and significantly lower male hormone levels.
 This dramatic change shows that an abnormal gut microbiome is a cause of PCOS development and that changing the microbiome is a realistic treatment option for reversing the condition. v

 Chronic inflammations of the womb are difficult to detect, as obvious symptoms are rare.
 Despite this, we know the condition reduces fertility, and there’s a close link to an abnormal uterine microbiome which makes the womb less friendly to sperm or implantation. vi